 Tony went out on a work detail to build runways at an airfield.
 What is known about his time on the detail is that he became ill and was sent to the hospital ward at Bilibid Prison.
 According to records kept by the staff, he was admitted on July 29, 1944, suffering from gastritis, and discharged on August 7.
 The records also show he was returned to what was called “The Army Air Group.”

-One of Anton’s happier memories was of the first time American planes appeared over the prison on September 21, 1944.
-“We practically pushed the walls barracks watching the fliers coming in.
+Cichy was a POWs at Bilibid when on September 21, 1944, he and the other POWs saw American planes for the first time in almost three years.
+This was one of his happiest memories as a POW.
+Of it, he said, “We practically pushed the walls barracks watching the fliers coming in.
 We were cheering – not too loud, just kind of snickering.
 The Japs were jittery as hell and we didn’t want to get ’em jittery with their guns.”

+Many of the POWs believed the American planes would prevent the Japanese from sending POWs to Japan.
+This was soon dispelled when a detachment of POWs was formed in late September.
+In early October, another list of names of men being sent to Japan was posted.
+Cichy’s name was on the list.
+The POWs formed detachments on October 10 and marched to the Port Area of Manila to Pier 7.
 Nearly 1775 POWs were put on the Arisan Maru and packed into the ship’s number one hold which could hold 400 men.
-Along the sides of the hold were shelves that served as bunks which were so close together that a man could not lift himself up while lying down.
+Along the sides of the hold were shelves that served as bunks that were so close together that a man could not lift himself up while lying down.
 Those standing also had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans.
 Since the POWs were packed into the hold so tightly, many of the POWs could not get near the cans.

 Cichy stated, “For the first few days there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck there.”
 Calvin Graef said, “We were packed in so tight most men couldn’t get near the cans.
 And, of course, it was a physical impossibility for the sick in the back of the hold, the men suffering the tortures of diarrhea and dysentery.
 We waded in fecal matter.
 Most of the men went naked.
 The place was alive with lice, bedbugs, and roaches; the filth and stench were beyond description.”